 Most of this day will be spent traveling from Manali to Shimla.
 You can take the route via Tattapani.
 The drive can be a bit long but is a scenic one and you will enjoy it.

 Spend this day in Manali itself.
 The first important thing you need to do is to get your permit for Rohtang Pass.
-This can take an entire day where you will first submit your request in first half and then collector the permit in second half of the day.
-Read the article below for step by step details on how this permit can be obtained.
+This can take an entire day where you will first submit your documents in the first half of the day.
+You will then return to the DC office to collect the permit in the afternoon.

-Apart from getting the permits, rest of the day will be spent in local sightseeing and walking around in Manali.
+Apart from getting the permits, the rest of the day will be spent on local sightseeing and walking around in Manali.
 There are several places you can visit of which Hadimba Temple, Nehru Kund, Vashist Hot Water Springs, Museum Of Himachal Culture And Folk Art, Manu Maharishi Temple, Gauri Shankar Temple, Jagatipatt Temple, Nicholas Roerich Art Gallery are to name a few.
+For more details, please take a look at Places of Tourist Interest in Manali.

 Last day of the trip before you return home to Delhi.
 There are 3 ways that you can spend this day.
 Either you can just relax in Manali and shop around a bit at Mall road.
 Or you can trek to Bhrigu Lake which a 6 kilometers hike from Gulaba.
 You can also plan a day visit to Gurudwara Manikaran Sahib.